Thinkwise/docs/docs/sf/service_tier.md

 ##### Pool user

-This is the user name for the user that is used to establish a connection from the service tier to the database, when it is chosen to do this via a central account.
+This is the user name for the user that is used to establish a connection from the service tier to the database when it is chosen to do this via a central account.

 ##### Pool password